tomyc2171/stats170b_project/README.md

 4. Using 538 polling data, calculates weekly averages and changes in polls
 5. Calculates the correlation values between the two changes

 data/labels/biden_labels -> contains three csv files containing training data for the classifier.
-Has 40 Tweets for each class:
+It has 40 Tweets for each supervised label:
 1  - positive (sentiment)
 0  - neutral
 -1 - negative